Azure DevOps Server: Team Build

-Builds have retention policies with them so that they do not accumulate when not needed (or builds can be directed not to produce any saved output) or build output can be locked and saved forever.
-New with TFS 2013 is the ability to check in the build results into source control.
-This was a necessary enhancement to support automated builds on the Azure DevOps Services where there is no drop location to place the builds.
-In the on-premises version build output can be configured to end up in any accessible shared folder location.
+The build process can be configured for various types of builds including scheduled builds, continuous integration, gated check-in and rolling builds.

 The build process in Azure DevOps is also part of the traceability mechanism in that Team Build brings together many of the artifacts that are created and stored in Azure DevOps.
-Assuming developers associate source code with work items on check-in, Team Build has the ability to report on the changes in each build – both source code changes and work item changes as well as test results (this includes unit testing results as well as automated functional testing (CodedUI) results).
+Assuming developers associate source code with work items on check-in, Team Build has the ability to report on the changes in each build – both source code changes and work item changes as well as test results.
 As bugs and PBIs are resolved and integrated into builds, the work items which track these artifacts are automatically updated to indicate in which build they were successfully integrated.
 Combined with the testing tools, testers then get an integrated view of what code was changed in each build, but also which bugs, PBIs and other work changed from build to build.

-Initially, in TFS 2015 and with Visual Studio Team Services (VSTS), Microsoft has reinvented the architecture for the build engine to be based on a cross-platform friendly Node.js application.
-Windows, Mac, and Linux build agents are currently supported.
-Azure DevOps provides for elastic build capabilities via build hosting in Microsoft Azure.

 Release management

 In mid-2013 Microsoft purchased a product called InRelease from InCycle Software.
 InRelease was fully incorporated into Team Foundation Server 2013.
 This capability complemented the automated build and testing processes by allowing a true continuous deployment solution.
 The tools were re-branded "Release Management" for TFS 2013.
 The Release Management capabilities give teams the ability to perform a controlled, workflow (provided by Windows Workflow Foundation) driven release to development, test and production environments and provides dashboards for monitoring the progress of one or more releases.

-Microsoft has rebuilt Release Management for Visual Studio Team Services and on-premises version of TFS with the new changes in 2015 Update 2.
-The new version of Release Management leverages the web browser as the client and relies on the same agent architecture as Team Foundation Build.
-Release Management enables DevOps capabilities for Azure DevOps.